A previous post[MIR] focused on our

 Cameras and drones[DR16] etc. are becoming tinier all the time and ubiquitous; excellent recognition

-of faces and gaits etc. is becoming cheaper and cheaper, and soon many will use it to identify others anywhere on earth—the big wide world will not offer any more privacy than the local village.
+of faces etc. is becoming cheaper and cheaper, and many will use it to identify others anywhere on earth—the big wide world will not offer any more privacy than the local village.
 Is this good or bad?
-Anyway, some nations may find it easier than others to become more complex kinds of super-organisms at the expense of the privacy rights of their constituents.[FATV]
+Some nations may find it easier than others to become more complex kinds of super-organisms at the expense of the privacy rights of their constituents.[FATV]

 In the 2010s, AI excelled in virtual worlds, e.g., in video games, board games, and especially on the major WWW platforms (see Sec.
 1).
 Most AI profits were in marketing.
 Passive pattern recognition through NNs helped some of the